You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 You will need to transfer them to the new server to

-Log in to your new Octopus 3.x server and run health checks on all of your environments.
+Log in to your new Octopus 2018.10 LTS server and run health checks on all of your environments.
 If the upgrade completed successfully, they should succeed.

 If one or more health checks do not succeed after a few attempts, see the Troubleshooting section to identify possible issues.

-You can follow the instructions on this page to clean up files left over from your Octopus 2.6 to Octopus 3.x upgrade.
+You can follow the instructions on this page to clean up files left over from your Octopus 2.6.5 to Octopus 2018.10 LTS upgrade.